austral/austral/docs/walkthrough.md

-           2. If `C = 1`, check in the table that `x` is `Unconsumed`, and that `R`, `W`, and `P` are zero (i.e.: we're not reading or borrowing in the same expression where we're consuming).
+           2. If `C = 1`, check in the table that `x` is `Unconsumed`, and that `R`, `W`, and `P` are zero (i.e.: we're not reading or borrowing in the same expression where we're consuming), and that the loop depth where `x` was defined is the same as the current value of `loopDepth`.
 Mark `x` as consumed and move on.

            3. If `C = 0`: